ucsd-cse12-w19/ucsd-cse12-w19.github.io/pa4/index.md

 Answer the following questions, and justify them with one or two sentences
 each:

-- Give a big-Θ bound for the _best case_ running time of `prepend` in ArrayStringList
+- Give a tight big-O bound for the _best case_ running time of `prepend` in ArrayStringList
-- Give a big-Θ bound for the _best case_ running time of `prepend` in LinkedStringList
+- Give a tight big-O bound for the _best case_ running time of `prepend` in LinkedStringList
-- Give a big-Θ bound for the _worst case_ running time of `prepend` in ArrayStringList
+- Give a tight big-O bound for the _worst case_ running time of `prepend` in ArrayStringList
-- Give a big-Θ bound for the _worst case_ running time of `prepend` in LinkedStringList
+- Give a tight big-O bound for the _worst case_ running time of `prepend` in LinkedStringList
-- Give a big-Θ bound for the _best case_ running time of `add` in ArrayStringList
+- Give a tight big-O bound for the _best case_ running time of `add` in ArrayStringList
-- Give a big-Θ bound for the _best case_ running time of `add` in LinkedStringList
+- Give a tight big-O bound for the _best case_ running time of `add` in LinkedStringList
-- Give a big-Θ bound for the _worst case_ running time of `add` in ArrayStringList
+- Give a tight big-O bound for the _worst case_ running time of `add` in ArrayStringList
-- Give a big-Θ bound for the _worst case_ running time of `add` in LinkedStringList
+- Give a tight big-O bound for the _worst case_ running time of `add` in LinkedStringList

 In all cases, give answers in terms of the _current size of the list_, and